sink666/dland/README.md

 #### future updates?
 * make it mimick a real philosopher
 * arguments to take input from any file, output to a named file
+* make up new words; staple words together with dashes and add K- to things.